femfataal/mdm-art-repo/journal.md

 17:58 outline complete, once again I hate everything.

+18:07 the sun has gone down in the park, so now I have to relocate.
+I do feel like I'm getting the hang of procreate again, and that I was quite rusty for the first drawing.
+Feeling relatively positive

 ## Entry 4/10 ##

 I have a sort of rough draft, that I completed about a week ago.
 I am currently stuck in the most boring meeting of my life, hence the github updates.
 I might be able to do the monster sketch soon, as well as the other one over the weekend.
 Then I can send that and have one final week for final edits.